 “Come,” Valiera said, interrupting our conversation.
 “We must return home and make sure our parents we safe.”

 Iliera nodded, turning away from me, and I was thankful for it.
 My mind swirled with the mystery of the woman I had just met, but there were so many other things to do… so many other things to worry about.
-I was in the past, in an alternate reality… how could any of that come into play with Lady Sonea or my old wand?
+How could any of that come into play with Lady Sonea or my old wand?

-I swallowed those questions for now, and followed the sisters.
+I forced those questions down for now and followed the sisters.

-We returned home with Iliera, and I removed the spell that camouflaged the place.
+We returned to the sisters’ home, and I removed the spell that camouflaged the place.
 Once she had everyone together and gave them all a series of hugs, she took a moment to pull me to the side and fill me in on the details.

 “Are you okay with everything you saw tonight?”
 I asked.
 “I’m sure if you need to talk to someone about this, we can find someone.”